top of page

 Real-World Example

-Someone grabs your wrist.
-Instead of pulling away (strength vs strength), you rotate your wrist toward their thumb — the weak point — and slip free.
+If someone grabs your wrist, instead of pulling away, rotate your wrist toward their thumb — the weak point — and slip free.

 5. Escape: The Only Goal That Matters